Elisa776/22331A0574/README.md

 for searching urls simply using react

-Screenshots  that are evaulated  and proof my code :-
+Screenshots  that are evaulated  my code :-

 ![image](https://github.com/user-attachments/assets/ada81384-1236-496b-9610-be2606628896)